-Aims We will transform our organisation and approaches empower people and places to improve their wellbeing, skills and prosperity; ensure that environmental, social and financial needs of our people and places are met and that future generations thrive.
+Λ: A : Aims We wil transform our organisation and approaches to: to: empower people and places to improve their wellbeing, skills and prosperity; and ensure that environmental, social and financial needs of our people and places are met and that future generations thrive.
 We will take steps to tackle poverty and inequality.
-We maximise the opportunities for local people and busing through our improved economic performance.
-We will establish standards, delivery models and strategies who Clackmannanshire to play a leading role in meeting the challenge and protecting our built and natural environment.
-Empowering Families & Communitie leadership in developing and delivering solutions.
-We will work Health & We We aim to improve the environment, quality of life and ease of access to services.
+We aim to maximise the opportunities for local people and businesses Sustainable Inclusive Growth establish standards, delivery models and strategies which allow Clackmannanshire to play a leading role in meeting the climate challenge and protecting our built and natural environment.
+Empowering Families & Communitie 5) We will place people at the heart of service delivery.
+We aim to prioritise service users, family and community participation and leadership in developing and delivering solutions.
+We will work in partnership to build individual; family and community skills in support of social and financial independence.
+Health & We llbeing We aim to improve the environment, quality of life and ease of access to services.
 Enhanced wellbeing will also provide greater participation opportunities as a consequence of improving economic performance in Clackmannanshire.
 Delivering increased wellbeing also aims to promote equitable growth.